Microsoft Dynamics or 365 Business Central

 SAP BUSINESS ONE or MICROSOFT DYNAMICS?
 Choosing the right ERP solution can make or break your small business.
 Choose the right one, and you’ll be well on your way towards scalability and efficiency; choose the wrong one, and you may very well find yourself frustrated and struggling to keep your business processes intact.

-In a detailed analysis Softengine compares two ERP leaders for small and medium business: SAP Business One vs. Microsoft Dynamics 365.
+In a detailed analysis Softengine compares two ERP leaders for small and medium business: Microsoft Dynamics or SAP Business One.
 Review the breakdown of each of their features and functions in detail so that you can better understand which solution best fits your business needs.

 SAP Business One is an ERP solution developed by SAP SE and designed to serve small to medium enterprises.
 SAP acquired the system when it bought out Israeli firm TopManage Financial Systems in 2002.
 SAP BUSINESS ONE has strong functionality and an excellent fit for select industries.
-BUSINESS ONE has a large customer base and large network of SAP VAR’s and ISV’s.
+SAP Business One has a large customer base and large network of SAP VAR’s and ISV’s.

-Microsoft Dynamics 365 Business Central is the latest addition to the Microsoft Dynamics 365 umbrella.
-Much of it is built around the Dynamics NAV (formerly Navision) codebase, and it is sold as a cloud-native, browser-based solution.
-Recently released in May of 2018 this brand new ERP solution is being marketed as Microsoft’s first “cloud” ERP product.
+Microsoft Dynamics is built around the Dynamics NAV (formerly Navision) codebase, and it is sold as a cloud-native, browser-based solution.
+Recently released in May of 2018 this ERP solution is being marketed as Microsoft’s first “cloud” ERP product.